 This is a style of management we would expect as a minimum in the EU and as such should only be taken as an indicator that it has been grown to recognised standard.
 It only applies to virgin paper made from tree pulp.
 It has nothing to do with the use of waste paper used to make recycled paper!

 That is not to say that using trees as a crop for paper is wrong.
-When grown in a sustainable and ecologically responsible way, trees are a valuable source of raw material for paper making.
-It only becomes damaging environmentally when:
+Far from it, when grown in a sustainable and ecologically responsible way, trees are a valuable source of raw material for paper making.
+Fresh paper will always be required to replenish waste paper which cannot be recycled.
+Paper production only becomes damaging environmentally when:

 - Trees are grown as a 'cash crop' in mono-culture fashion (one species of tree) which supports little wildlife and can cause acidification of soil and water courses.